qpwoeirut/2048-solver/strategies/README.md

 # 2048 solvers

-See the [results](/results) directory for the performances of each solver.
+See the [results](/results) directory for the performances of each strategy.

-So far all the strategies implemented are very basic.
-I've categorized each into "Naive" and "Simple".

-## Naive
+## Blind
+These strategies pick moves without precalculating future outcomes.

 ### Random
-This solver simply picks a random valid move.
+This strategy picks a random valid move.

-### Corner
+### Spam Corner
 This strategy randomly picks between left and up.
 If both moves aren't allowed, it picks randomly between right and down.